 2. Enhance Your CV

-There is no doubting that going on vacation to another country is a lot of fun and will give you some great memories.
-However, one of the problems with this is that you are usually trying to cram everything the country or city has to offer into 1 or 2 weeks.
-By living in the country, you are able to travel around slowly and can spend numerous weekends visiting your favorite museum or taking a day-trip to the beach.
-Plus, over time you will meet so many local people showing you sights you would have never see as a tourist…
+There is no doubt that going on vacation to another country is a lot of fun and will give you some great memories.
+However, one of the problems with this is that you are usually trying to cram everything the country or city has to offer into a few days or weeks.

 5. A Sense of Accomplishment

-When you look back on the time you spent in another country, you will be able to look back with fond memories and feel proud about the fact you were able to deal with the stress which came with moving to another country.
+When you look back on the time you spent living abroad, you will be able to look back with fond memories and feel proud of the fact you were able to deal with the stress which came with moving to another country.

 Check out the Ask an Expat Series to read interviews with people who have moved to various places all over the world.
 They share their experiences and honest opinions about what living abroad is really like.